 CarShield Warranty Plans

-- Gold: Mid-tier coverage for some of your most essential components as well as a few accessory parts, such as your power windows.
+Gold: Mid-tier coverage for some of your most essential car components as well as a few accessory parts, such as your power windows.

 Aluminum: This plan covers many electronic and computer-related parts and problems, including your electrical and navigation systems.

 CarShield Warranty Prices